intranda/goobi-plugin-step-create-structure-from-filenames/docs/index_en.md

 ## Overview and functionality
 Once the plugin is installed and configured, it can be used within a Goobi workflow step.

-To do so, the plugin intranda_step_create_structure_from_filenames must be selected within the desired task.
-Additionally, the Automatic Task checkbox may be selected.
+To do so, the plugin `intranda_step_create_structure_from_filenames` must be selected within the desired task.
+Additionally, the `Automatic Checkbox` checkbox may be selected.

 ![Configuration of the workflow step for using the plugin](screen1_en.png)

 The plugin works as follows within a properly configured workflow:

-When the plugin is called within the workflow, it processes all images in the master folder and creates a new structural element for each image.
+* When the plugin is called within the workflow, it processes all images in the master folder and creates a new * structural element for each image.
-However, if an image filename contains a string defined in the configuration file, that image will be added to the last structural element.
+* However, if an image filename contains a string defined in the configuration file, that image will be added to the last structural element.

 ## Configuration